 Normally, you cannot change your health plan during the plan year (January 1 through December 31).
 However, if you are covered by a managed care plan (U-M Premier Care or Michigan Care) and move outside the plan's service area, you will need to change your health plan.

-If you move and you need to change your coverage, complete the Moving Out of a Managed Care Service Area form and send it to SSC Benefits Transactions as instructed on the form within 30 days of your move.
+If you move and you need to change your coverage, complete the Moving Out of a Managed Care Service Area eForm (a paper version is available here) and submit it to SSC Benefits Transactions as instructed on the form within 30 days of your move.
 Your new coverage will become effective the first day of the month after your move.
 Your next opportunity to make a change will be the next Open Enrollment period, with the change effective January 1.

 Update Your Address

 After you move, remember to update your address, phone number, and emergency contact information in Wolverine Access by selecting Employee Self-Service > Campus Personal Information.
 Note that you will need to update your address directly with TIAA and Fidelity Investments if you participate in any retirement savings plans.

 Dependent Out-of-Area Coverage for U-M Premier Care, GradCare and Michigan Care Plans

 If you are a U-M Premier Care or GradCare member and your eligible spouse, OQA, or dependent child will be residing at least 50 miles outside of the U-M Premier Care Provider Network 1 area for at least three (3) months, your eligible dependent may register with Blue Care Network (BCN) to receive in-network coverage for services received from a non-contracted provider.
 Certain services are covered only if they are prior-authorized by BCN, and other limitations or restrictions may apply.
 For more information on registration procedures and coverage provisions, please call BCN Customer Service at (800) 658-8878.